Dear First Year Students,

 - The Gettysburg College Honor Code (PDF)

-- Honor Commission Application (PDF)
+- Honor Commission Application (DOCX)

 - Summary of the Gettysburg College Honor Code (PDF)